Canadian foods you must try

 Caesar Cocktail (not a bloody Mary)

-The Caesar is Canadian and was invented in 1969 by restaurant manager Walter Chell of the Calgary Inn (today the Westin Hotel) in Calgary, Alberta, Canada.
+The Caesar – Canada’s national cocktail was invented in 1969 by restaurant manager Walter Chell of the Calgary Inn (today the Westin Hotel) in Calgary, Alberta, Canada.
 Containing vodka, tomato juice and clam juice, a shot of Tabasco hot sauce and another shot of Worcestershire sauce, the drink is served over ice in a salt-rimmed and celery garnished glass.
 A favourite of Canadians across the country.

 Saskatoon Berries – pie and jams